alexa-labs/skill-workshop-smart-city/Module 3- Get data from Las Vegas Open Checkbook API/README.md

 	},
 };
 ```
+	> #### Syntax Error?
+	> Note that you may receive a syntax error if you try to save the code at this point.
+This is normal, and will be fixed as you copy the code blocks that follow in the next few steps.

-3. Add the helper function that makes the HTTP Get request to the API under "Helper Functions" section
+3. Add the helper function `httpGetByDepartment` that makes the HTTP Get request to the API under "Helper Functions" section

 ```js
 function httpGetByDepartment(slotValues) {